-Jutting out above the prairie near Larned, Kansas is a landmark called Pawnee Rock where dozens of gold and silver caches are said to have been buried.
-For centuries, Pawnee Rock was a site where the Comanche, Kiowa, Arapaho and Cheyenne Indians held councils of war and peace.
+Jutting out above the prairie near Larned, Kansas, is a landmark called Pawnee Rock, where dozens of gold and silver caches are said to have been buried.
+For centuries, Pawnee Rock was a site where the Comanche, Kiowa, Arapaho, and Cheyenne Indians held councils of war and peace.

-Explorers Zebulon Pike, Webb, Gregg, Doniphan and other travelers mentioned Pawnee Rock in their journals.
+Explorers Zebulon Pike, Webb, Gregg, Doniphan, and other travelers mentioned Pawnee Rock in their journals.
 In 1826, when Kit Carson was just 17 years old, the wagon train he was working for camped near the Rock.
 Drawing guard duty that night, he shot his own mule, thinking it was an attacking Indian.

-As the hundreds of thousands of trappers, soldiers, gold seekers and emigrants passed by, they carved their names into every conceivable place upon the sandstone face of the bluff.
+As the hundreds of thousands of trappers, soldiers, gold seekers, and emigrants passed by, they carved their names into every conceivable place upon the sandstone face of the bluff.
 In 1848, James Birch, a soldier on his way to the Mexican War, wrote: “Pawnee Rock was covered with names carved by the men who had passed it.
 It was so full that I could find no place for mine.”

-Although the rock was one of the most famous landmarks along the 750-mile trail, it also became known as one of the most dangerous points, as the angry Pawnee Indians began ambushing the caravans.
+Although the rock was one of the most famous landmarks along the 750-mile trail, it also became known as one of the most dangerous points as the angry Pawnee Indians began ambushing the caravans.
 Word of the attacks spread from one end of the trail to the other, but the wagon trains still stopped at the vital campsite needing fresh provisions for the rest of their journey.

 When the railroads began making their way across the plains in 1872, the town of Pawnee Rock was founded, which lies at the foot of the sandstone cliff.
-These settlers quarried the bluff for building materials reducing its elevation by at least one-half its original height.
+These settlers quarried the bluff for building materials reducing its elevation by at least one-half of its original height.

-Pawnee Rock State Historic Site is located one-half mile north of Pawnee Rock, Kansas in the southwest corner of Barton County.
+Pawnee Rock State Historic Site is located one-half mile north of Pawnee Rock, Kansas, in the southwest corner of Barton County.

-Starting out from any direction, a treasure hunter might look within two miles of the Rock for the hidden treasures.
+Starting from any direction, a treasure hunter might look within two miles of the Rock for hidden treasures.
 The area is also rich in relics from Indians, early Spanish explorers, and Santa Fe Trail pioneers.

-That being said, please note that treasure hunting, metal detecting, digging or removal of objects is not permitted at Kansas State Historic Sites.
+That being said, please note that treasure hunting, metal detecting, digging, or removal of objects is not permitted at Kansas State Historic Sites.